linhnguyen2601/SQL-Projects/Transaction of Debit Card Customer/README.md

 Answer the following questions:

 How many transactions and what is the total amount for each transaction type?

 What is the average number and amount of deposit transactions for all customers?

 In each month, how many customers of the bank make more than one deposit and one purchase or one withdrawal in a month?

 What is the end-of-period balance for each customer at the end of the month?

 What percentage of customers increase their end-of-period balance by more than 5%?

+# 2. Data cleaning

+# 3. Analysis

+## 3.1.
+How many transactions and what is the total amount for each transaction type?